 The current influenza surveillance data should be interpreted with caution as the ongoing COVID-19 pandemic might have influenced to varying extents health seeking behaviours, staffing/routines in sentinel sites, as well as testing priorities and capacities in Member States.
 The various hygiene and physical distancing measures implemented by Member States to reduce SARS-CoV-2 virus transmission might also have played a role in mitigating influenza virus transmission.
-Globally, influenza activity was reported at lower levels than expected for this time of the year.
-In the temperate zones of the southern hemisphere, the influenza season has not commenced.
+Globally, influenza activity remained at lower levels than expected for this time of the year, though increased detections were reported in some countries.
+In the temperate zones of the southern hemisphere, the influenza season remained low or below baseline.
 Despite continued or even increased testing for influenza in some countries in the southern hemisphere, very few influenza detections were reported.
 In the temperate zone of the northern hemisphere, influenza activity remained below inter-seasonal levels.
-In the Caribbean and Central American countries, no influenza detections were reported.
-Severe acute respiratory infection (SARI) activity, likely due to COVID-19, appeared to decrease in some reporting countries.
+In the Caribbean and Central American countries, there were no influenza detections reported.
+Severe acute respiratory infection (SARI) activity, likely due to COVID-19, decreased in most reporting countries.
 In tropical South America, tropical Africa and Southern Asia there were sporadic or no influenza detections across reporting countries.
-In South East Asia, influenza A(H3N2) virus detections were reported in Cambodia.
-Worldwide, of the very low numbers of detections reported, seasonal influenza A viruses accounted for the majority of detections.
+In South East Asia, increased influenza detections were reported in Cambodia and Lao People's Democratic Republic (PDR).
+Worldwide, of the very low numbers of detections reported, seasonal influenza A(H3N2) viruses accounted for the majority of detections.